apache/parquet-format/CONTRIBUTING.md

 For the purposes of this discussion we classify features into the following buckets:

-1. Backwards compatible.
+1. Backward compatible.
 A file written under an older version of the format should be readable under a newer version of the format.

-2. Forwards compatible.
+2. Forward compatible.
 A file written under a newer version of the format with the feature enabled can be read under an older version of the format, but some information might be missing or performance might be suboptimal.

-3. Forwards incompatible.
+3. Forward incompatible.
 A file written under a newer version of the format with the feature enabled cannot be read under an older version of the format (e.g. adding and using a new compression algorithm).
+It is expected any feature in this category will provide a signal to older readers, so they can unambiguously determine that they cannot properly read the file (e.g. via changing the `PAR1` magic number).

 New features are intended to be widely beneficial to users of Parquet, and therefore it is hoped third-party implementations will adopt them quickly after